malcommac/FlowKit/README.md

 let director = FlowCollectionDirector(self.collectionView)
 ```

-In order to render some data FlowKit must know what kind of data you want to show into the list; data is organized as pair of <Model,View> (where Model is the object you want to add into the table and view is the cell used to represent the data).
+In order to render some data FlowKit must know what kind of data you want to show into the list; data is organized as pair of `<Model,View>` (where `Model` is the object you want to add into the table and view is the cell used to represent the data).
-**A model must be conform to `ModelProtocol` a simple protocol which require the presence of a property `hashValue` (like the same you can return from `Hashable`).
+**A `Model` must be an object (both class or struct) conform to `ModelProtocol`: this is a simple protocol which require the presence of a property `modelID`.
 This property is used to uniquely identify the model and evaluate the difference between items during automatic reload with animations.**

 Adapter also allows to receive events used to configure the view and the behaviour: you can intercept tap for an instance of your model and do something, or just fillup received type-safe cell instance with model instance.